-- A. Whatever position a man holds on the extent of the atonement, he must preach Christ and His death for sin and sinners as the only way to God (John 14:6). - B. If one believes in sovereign election, the extent of the atonement should not divide his fellowship in Christ.
+If one believes in sovereign election, the extent of the atonement should not divide his fellowship in Christ with other Christians.
 After all, none of us has the final answer on the atonement, and we must remember that Christ died for all Christians so we would love Him more.
-For sure, we all must keep learning and keep studying until the Lord comes or we go home to be with Him in death.
+For sure, we all must keep learning and keep studying until the Lord comes, or we go home to be with Him in death.
 Then, and only then, will we have a perfect theology and a perfect understanding of the atonement.
+John MacArthur, Jr. sums it up well: